 Environmentally, the fast breeder reactors produce much less waste.
 But they produce weapons grade plutonium as a by-product.
 Plutonium, Pu-238 has a half life of 88 years, Pu-239 lasts for 24,000 years, and Pu-240 is 6,500 years.
 Do we really want such dangerous materials in SA for 24,000 years?

 Obviously, a power generating plant will produce the amount of energy it is designed to produce, but what if need increases?
 Coal and oil plants, like Torrens Island can be scaled up, as can solar thermal plants, easily, and relatively quickly.
 Nuclear power plants cannot.
-There is no real technical, economic or social advantage to a nuclear power plant.
+There is no real technical advantage to a nuclear power plant here either.

 One issue we have ignored is that the nuclear debate is hopelessly mired in half-truths, prejudice, emotive position taking and a lack of genuine or consistent technical advance or otherwise to support one side or the other.
 This is stalling our forward progress, we do need to be making decisions, taking action, now.
 We cannot wait for a nuclear plant that we are unlikely to afford.
 We can afford a small solar thermal station of 300-400MW, and when that is finished and in production, we can look at the situation again.
 We do not need to concentrate so much investment into one generating station that will damage the State if it fails.
 We can gradually replace current generating capacity over the same period we would be waiting for a nuclear power station, if we chose to.
 If the nuclear option does become viable, with Gen4 plants, we may decide to invest in a smaller nuclear plant to offer a mix of technologies that will ensure sufficient energy for future use.